 Then one evening, after almost signing papers for a house that we really didn’t want, I decided to go online to see if I could find something I liked.
 In less than 15 minutes I actually did see something I liked.
-And one of the strangest things is that it happened to be on a street that I knew very well from my childhood; okay, from my teens, which wasn’t quite my childhood.
-The next day we called the realtor and asked her if she could set something up so that we could go and take a look at this house.
+One of the strangest things is that it happened to be on a street that I knew very well from my childhood; okay, from my teens, which wasn’t quite my childhood.
+The next day we called the realtor and asked if she could set something up so that we could go and take a look at this house.

 Truth be told, if I had listened to my Spidey senses the day before we signed the papers we might not have ever bought this house.
-Oh sure, every house has issues, and I can say this house has certainly has a bunch of them.
+Sure, every house has issues, and I can say this house has certainly has a bunch of them.
 One of the strangest issues this house has had has come from the critters.

 Critters you say?
 You’re probably wondering what I’m talking about.
 The day before we bought this house my parents came to town so they could see the house we were buying.
-My mother came out with a phrase I’d never heard before, but it was pure her: “Not bad for a used house”. lol
+Mom came out with a phrase I’d never heard before, but it was pure her: “Not bad for a used house”. lol

-My dad and I took a walk around the house, and for the first time I saw the mosquitoes.
-There were a lot of them and they were large, to the extent that my dad commented on our Jurassic Park mosquitoes.
-He wasn’t kidding, and we’d see mosquitoes in the past.
+Dad and I took a walk around the house, and for the first time I saw the mosquitoes.
+There were a lot of them and they were large, to the extent that Dad commented on our “Jurassic Park” mosquitoes.
+He wasn’t kidding, and they were all over the place.
 I started to wonder what we might be in for by buying this house, but we went through with it anyway.